IvanLJF/gmtsar2stamps/README.md

 The original code has the real and imaginary data ordered such that real is in odd position and imaginary is in even position.
 When I used GMT to read in the SLC grids, I read all the real number first and then the imaginary number.

 The phase is loaded in ps_load_initial.m, ps_load_initial_gamma.m or sb_load_initial.m.
-So you need to changed the code to be:
+So you need to change the code:

 original:
 ph(:,i)=complex(ph_bit(1:2:end),ph_bit(2:2:end));

 modified:
 ph(:,i)=complex(ph_bit(1:n_ps),ph_bit(n_ps+1:end));